How to become a midwife in the UK

 - What area of the course interests you the most?

-- What are the current issue affecting midwifery?
+- What are the current issues affecting midwifery?

-- What do you know about the Nursing and Midwifery Council?
+- What do you know about the Nursing & Midwifery Council?

 The interview may also involve personal questions about your skills and experiences.
 These questions may be based upon aspects of your personal statement.